logisim-evolution/GECKO5Education/README.md

 open hardware.
 It continues my line of educational boards used in the past for teaching and research projects.

+# Developer's guide
+Information on how to use the board can be found [here](https://gecko5education.ti.bfh.ch)

 # Production
 The prototypes for these boards were produced and mounted by [Eurocircuits](https://www.eurocircuits.com/).